aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/marker/_index.md

 ### markerStyle {#markerStyle--}

 Represents the marker style.
-Applies to line chart, scatter chart, or radar chart.
+Applies to a line chart, a scatter chart, or a radar chart.

 ```javascript
 markerStyle : ChartMarkerType;